Chileans reject conservative constitution to replace dictatorship-era text | Politics

 Chileans reject conservative constitution to replace dictatorship-era text

 This is the second draft constitution in as many years that voters have rejected to replace its current text, a process born after large-scale, passionate and sometimes violent protests against inequality gripped the nation in 2019.
-"Finally after four years of intense debate and constitutional conversation, we've ended up at the same point," said political analyst Kenneth Bunker, adding that the end of the vote should bring more political stability and confidence for investors.
+"The country got polarized, divided," President Gabriel Boric said during a televised address, adding that the result shows the process "didn't channel the hopes of having a new constitution written by everyone.

+Boric reiterated his government wouldn't pursue a third rewrite and would move forward with pension and tax reform through the legislature.
+"What the citizenry is demanding is a better capacity for dialogue, of consensus, but most of all action," Boric said.

-Many Chileans have been voicing mistrust and disenchantment with the process after years of polarization and political infighting.
+Many Chileans have voiced mistrust and disenchantment with the process after years of polarization and political infighting.
 Nina Vidal, 65, a secretary in the coastal city of Valparaiso said on Sunday that she was inspired by the first referendum but lost confidence in the second referendum.

 The electorate swung right for the second draft and voters elected an assembly dominated by conservative parties.
 That text was considered more conservative and market-friendly than the 1980 constitution it could replace.
 It placed private property rights and strict rules around immigration and abortion at its center.